Q1: If we buy tickets in advance, can they be collected on the day?

 Q2: Can my tickets be refunded if I am unable to attend on the day?

-A: If the event is cancelled you are entitled to a full refund at face value, but unfortunately if having bought tickets you find you are unable to attend, tickets are non-refundable.
+A: Please see our 'terms' at www.mackevents.co.uk for our full terms and conditions on refunds, but unfortunately if having bought tickets you find you are unable to attend, tickets are non-refundable.
 We do however not restrict our customers from selling tickets on, our customers who have spare tickets to our events do often sell them on the official Mack Events Facebook Page.
 If your tickets are damaged in any way please bring them with you and we will replace them on the door, but we will be unable to replace them without receiving the damaged tickets in exchange.

 Q3: Can my children come to the event?